19terickson/19terickson.github.io/README.md

 #### Queue System
 ![Algo Gauge Queue System](AlgoGauge/AlgoGauge-Screenshots/AlgoQueue.gif)

-*In my contribution to the Algo Gauge project, I focused extensively on developing the Queue Modal.
+*In my contribution to the Algo Gauge project, I focused extensively on developing the Queue Modal (shown above).
 This feature is pivotal to the user experience, as it dynamically shows each user's position in the queue, updating in real-time.
 I implemented the logic to ensure that once a user's algorithm task is processed, their entry is promptly removed from the queue, maintaining the system's efficiency and user engagement.*

 ### Code Snippets I Developed